gboeing/osmnx/tests/README.md

 # OSMnx tests

-First, ensure that you have installed the necessary [dependencies](environment-dev.yml).
+First, ensure that you have installed the necessary [dependencies](../environments/tests/env-test-minimal.yml) for the test suite.
 Then use the repository's [pre-commit hooks](../.pre-commit-config.yaml) and/or the scripts in this folder to:

-  - format the code according to the project's style
+  - format code/docstrings to the project's style
   - lint the code
   - lint the docstrings
-  - run unit tests and coverage
+  - run tests and coverage

 You can read more about the project's standards and code/docstring style in the [contributing guidelines](../CONTRIBUTING.md).